bannmann/rr/README.md

 and elimination of direct recursion.
 To some extent this transforms BNF to EBNF, yielding more compact diagrams.

 Trako is based on the excellent [RR](https://github.com/GuntherRademacher/rr) by Gunther Rademacher.
-It exists only to make the diagram generator available to other applications until the original [PR](https://github.com/GuntherRademacher/rr/pull/14) is accepted.
+It exists only to make the diagram generator available to other applications until [this PR](https://github.com/GuntherRademacher/rr/pull/22) is merged and RR is distributed via Maven Central.
 If you like Trako, please upvote that PR by adding a thumbs-up reaction and/or ask Gunther to consider the PR.

 By the way, the name "Trako" is the word for "track" in [Esperanto](https://en.wikipedia.org/wiki/Esperanto).